A1rPun/castle-crashers-resource/Levels/Barracks.md

 ## <a name="headless"></a>Headless

 After the credits there is a good place to setup the headless glitch.
-The player that get's headless needs to stand behind the princess next to the fruit.
+The player that gets headless needs to stand behind the princess next to the fruit.
 Make sure a fruit is spawned and no player is getting it.
 Another player needs to decapitate that player by tapping L.

 Having a crit weapon may interfere with this glitch.
 Having BiPolar as a pet will interfere with this glitch.